-When the new team member joins, execute your first day plan.
-Have a fun introduction with the team and management.
+When the new team member joins, execute your first-day plan.
+Have a fun introduction session with the team and management.
 Make the new team member comfortable.

 Over the next few days, introduce them to the department or the company (depending on the size of the company).
 Introduce them to the initial checklist you prepared.
 Let them know it is for them to just get started and use as an initial tool, and the team is ready to help.